Alex Jackson (baseball): Miami Marlins

 On July 30, 2021, Jackson was traded to the Miami Marlins in exchange for Adam Duvall.

 Milwaukee Brewers

 On April 6, 2022, Jackson was traded to the Milwaukee Brewers in exchange for Hayden Cantrelle and Alexis Ramirez.
-On December 2, 2022, he was sent outright off the 40-man roster.
+Jackson went 3–for–12 (.250) in 5 games for the Brewers, spending the majority of his time in Triple–A with the Nashville Sounds.
+His season ended prematurely when he was placed on the injured list on August 27 with left wrist inflammation.
+On December 2, he was removed from the 40-man roster and sent outright to Triple–A Nashville.